January 2, 2021 | Categories: Pet Health

-Chances are, you’re making some of these mistakes when it comes to grooming, feeding, or playing with your pet—and it could be putting your pup’s health at risk.
+Chances are, you’re making some of these mistakes when it comes to grooming, feeding, or playing with your pet—and it could be putting your dog in danger of health problems.

 If you cut your dog’s nails too short, you can accidentally cause pain or injury, says Julie Cappel, DVM, practice owner of Warren Woods Veterinary Hospital, in Warren, Michigan.
 The next time you take your pooch to get groomed, watch how the vet technician or groomer does it.
 To prevent problems, if it’s not already too late, it’s best to start cutting your pet’s nails when it’s a puppy.
 “By the time your dog is 70 or 80 pounds and it has never had a nail trimming at home, it’s not going to be very happy about it when you try,” says Michele Hinks, BS, CVT, VTS, of NorthStar VETS in Robbinsville, New Jersey.
 And when you’re struggling to control a large animal, it’s all too easy to make a mistake.

 Yes, you want your pup to smell as fresh as a daisy (or something close to it), but using people shampoos that are too harsh or heavily scented can irritate your dog’s sensitive skin.
 If you do want to save yourself a trip to the pet store, you can use baby shampoo, but dilute it first so it won’t sting their eyes.
 That said, the most important factor is not what you’re bathing with, it’s making sure that you’re using, at most, lukewarm water and that you’re rinsing all the shampoo off completely afterward, Hinks says.